open-traffic-generator/ixia-c/docs/prerequisites.md

 ### CPU and RAM

-- `controller` - each instance requires at least 1 CPU core and 2GB RAM.
+- `ixia-c-controller`      : each instance requires 1 dedicated CPU core and 2GB dedicated RAM.
-- `traffic-engine` - each instance requires 2 dedicated CPU cores and 3GB dedicated RAM (FIXME).
+- `ixia-c-traffic-engine`  : each instance requires 2 dedicated CPU cores and 3GB dedicated RAM.
+- `ixia-c-protocol-engine` : each instance requires 4 dedicated CPU cores and 1GB dedicated RAM per test port.

 ### OS and Software

 - x86_64 Linux Distribution (Centos 7+ or Ubuntu 18+ have been tested)
-- Python 2.7+ or Python 3.6+
 - Docker 19+ (as distributed by https://docs.docker.com/)
+- For test-environment,
+  - Python 3.6+ (with `pip`) or
+  - Go 1.17+

 ## Software Prerequisites

 ### Docker
+- Docker Engine (Community Edition)

 ### Python